kunnath/jiraa2a/README.md

 ### Using Test Case Generation with AI

-The application now supports generating test cases in XRay format using AI through the Ollama LLM service:
+The application now supports generating comprehensive test cases in XRay format using AI through the Ollama LLM service:

 1. **Right-click on any JIRA issue node** in the visualization graph
 2. Select **"Create Test Case in XRay Format"** from the context menu
 3. The system will use the Ollama LLM (deepseek-r1:8b model) to analyze your issue and generate a test case
 4. The generated test case will appear in a new tab next to the issue details
-5. You can review the generated test case and choose to save it or discard it
+5. Review the generated test case which includes:
+   - Test summary and description
+   - Preconditions
+   - Test type and priority
+   - Detailed test steps with expected results
+6. Use the **"Copy to Clipboard"** button to copy the test case for use in JIRA/XRay
+7. (Coming soon) Use the **"Save to XRay"** button to directly save the test case to your JIRA instance

+#### How It Works

+The test case generation process includes:

+1. **Intelligent parsing** of JIRA issue descriptions
+2. **Structured data extraction** that identifies:
+   - Acceptance criteria
+   - Requirements
+   - Steps to reproduce (for bug reports)
+   - Expected and actual behavior
+3. **Advanced prompt engineering** that guides the LLM to create thorough test cases
+4. **Enhanced ADF to text conversion** for better handling of rich JIRA content

 #### Requirements for Test Case Generation

 - Ollama service must be running (automatically managed in Docker setup)
 - The deepseek-r1:8b model should be available in Ollama
 - Issues should have good descriptions for better test case generation
+- For optimal results, include structured sections in your JIRA descriptions (e.g., "Acceptance Criteria:")

 #### Viewing Test Case Status